On Group Relative Policy Optimization Collapse in Agent Search: The Lazy Likelihood-Displacement: Introduction

-To counteract this failure mode, we propose a simple yet effective \emph{likelihood-preserving regularization} $\rm LLDS$ that prevents harmful likelihood reductions.
-Our method integrates seamlessly with GRPO and introduces two layers of selectivity: (i)~\emph{response-level gating}, which activates the regularization only when a trajectory’s overall likelihood decreases, and (ii)~\emph{token-level selectivity}, which penalizes only the tokens responsible for the decrease.
+Large language models (LLMs) increasingly leverage external tools, such as search engines~\citep{jin2025search} and code-execution environments~\citep{feng2025retool,zeng2025simplerl}, to augment their reasoning capabilities.
+This tool-integrated reasoning (TIR) paradigm has driven recent progress across factual question answering (QA)~\citep{jin2025search}, image-based reasoning~\citep{jiang2025verltool}, and mathematical problem solving~\citep{feng2025retool,jiang2025verltool}.
+By enabling models to iteratively query tools, tool calls substantially elevate reasoning quality~\citep{qin2023toolllm}.
+These advances naturally motivate the use of reinforcement learning (RL) to train LLMs to plan, interact with tools, and master multi-step decision making, as instantiated by TIRL frameworks such as Search-R1~\citep{jin2025search}. \\ However, extending TIR to the RL setting leads to severe and persistent training instabilities.
+In particular, GRPO training in Search-R1–style pipelines frequently suffers from abrupt reward drops and catastrophic collapse~\citep{jin2025search,sun2025zerosearch}.
+These failures are especially pronounced in multi-turn tool scenarios~\citep{xue2025simpletir}, where out-of-distribution tool feedback is incorporated into the model’s context.
+Although prior work observed these failures, the underlying mechanisms lack understanding. \\ In this work, we first identify Lazy Likelihood Displacement (LLD)~\citep{deng2025effect,razin2024unintentional,ren2024learning}, the stagnation or reduction of likelihood for both correct and incorrect responses during GRPO optimization~\citep{deng2025effect}, as the fundamental but \textit{previously overlooked} source of collapse in TIRL.
+Using search-integrated QA as a case study (see~\cref{fig:dynamic}), we show that LLD emerges early and persistently: even as rewards increase, the likelihood of correct responses enters a monotonic decline.
+This behavior appears across model scales, indicating that LLD is a structural failure mode of GRPO-based TIRL rather than a configuration-specific artifact.
+We further demonstrate that LLD drives a self-reinforcing LLD death spiral, where the resulting low-confidence regime amplifies negative-gradient influence from incorrect trajectories, accelerating likelihood decay, triggering entropy spikes, inflating likelihood ratios, and ultimately causing the large-gradient instability that leads to collapse. \\ To counteract this failure mode, we propose a simple yet effective LLD suppression (\ours{}) regularization that prevents harmful likelihood reductions.
+Our method integrates seamlessly with GRPO and introduces two layers of selectivity: (i)~\emph{action-level gating}, which activates the regularization only when a response action’s overall likelihood decreases, and (ii)~\emph{token-level selectivity}, which penalizes only the tokens responsible for the decrease.
 This fine-grained design directly mitigates LLD while minimally interfering with GRPO’s optimization behavior.
-By preventing unintentional downward likelihood drift, $\rm LLDS$ keeps optimization away from the unstable high-gradient regime and maintains healthy training dynamics.
-Empirically, this translates into stable training, suppressed gradient explosion, and consistent gains across seven open-domain and multi-hop QA benchmarks.
-Our main contributions are threefold: \begin{itemize} \item We conduct the first systematic investigation of LLD in GRPO-driven TIRL and show that it arises with striking frequency, consistently progressing through a characteristic failure trajectory: steady likelihood decay, followed by gradient amplification and entropy explosion, and ultimately collapse. \item We propose a lightweight likelihood-preserving regularization $\rm LLDS$ that selectively regularize likelihood reductions and resolved the collapse issue in GRPO training. \item By stabilizing training, we realize significant performance gains across seven QA benchmarks (see~\cref{fig:7b_c}), demonstrating a more robust and reliable approach to RL-driven TIR. \end{itemize}
+By preventing unintentional downward likelihood drift, $\rm LLDS$ maintains stable training, suppressed gradient explosion, and consistent gains across seven open-domain and multi-hop QA benchmarks.
+Our main contributions are threefold: \\ $\bullet$ We identify LLD as a previously unrecognized failure mode in GRPO-based tool-integrated reinforcement learning, and show that it arises pervasively and follows a consistent, self-reinforcing trajectory of sustained likelihood decay, gradient amplification, entropy explosion, and eventual training collapse. \\ $\bullet$ We propose a lightweight regularization \ours{} that selectively regularize likelihood reductions and resolves the collapse issue in GRPO training. \\ $\bullet$ By stabilizing training, we realize significant performance gains across QA benchmarks (see~\cref{fig:7b_c}), demonstrating a more robust and reliable approach to TIRL.